 Asphalt shingles are your roof’s protective layer.
 It has three layers, with the outermost ones being the granules with the roofing colors that feature reflectivity and algae resistance.
 While its backing material may either be made of recycled paper or fiberglass, they are manufactured to handle hurricane-level wind speeds.

 Normally, these roofs are meant to handle wind speeds upward of 110 to 130 miles per hour (mph).
-However, it is a common occurrence to see asphalt shingles torn off, which warrants homeowners to call their local roof replacement and repair services expert to handle it.
+However, it is a common occurrence to see asphalt shingles torn off.
+This is when you should call your local roof replacement and repair services expert to handle it.
 To help you understand whether it’s necessary to get a new roof if you’re having lifting and blow-off issues, here are the common causes and fixes of this matter.

 - Excessive Overhang